jim4067/jimii/content/guessing-game-solana.md

 ### Guess IX client side

-Nothing much will change with out client code this time, the arguments we pass to our IX methods and the txHash, which we will use to check out our guess on the explorer
+Nothing much will change without client code this time, the arguments we pass to our IX methods and the txHash, which we will use to check out our guess on the explorer

 ```ts
 it("guesses a random!", async () => {